 As the Holly Jo motored on everyone scanned the horizon with baited breath, fuelled more by hope than expectation.
-The fact we hadn’t seen whales from land earlier meant we were all resigned to a long day’s searching, and the prospect of not finding the humpbacks at all.
+The fact we hadn’t seen whales from land earlier meant we were all resigned to a long day’s searching and the prospect of not finding the humpbacks at all.

 We were less than fifteen minutes from the mouth of the harbour and we’d found the humpbacks — or one of them at least.
 I rushed to the front of the boat, and there it was again: the characteristic broad, bushy blow of a humpback whale.

 Photographs of the flukes soon confirmed that this was the same whale seen off Hook Head, County Wexford in January and February of this year (HBIRL#18).
-As well as getting valuable photo-ID records of the whale, the IWDG also took a biopsy sample to add to the growing body of genetic and toxin related data on the Irish humpback population.
+As well as getting valuable photo-ID records of the whale, the IWDG also took a biopsy sample to add to the growing body of genetic and toxin-related data on the Irish humpback population.

 After spending a bit of time with this first whale, and with all of the necessary scientific data recorded, our attention shifted to the second animal.
 It was nearby and seemed inquisitive.
-On several occasions it approaching the boat of its own accord, surfacing at close quarters, even passing directly underneath us.
-This was a breathtaking close-encounter, with the whale in control, but those all important photo ID fluke-shots — one of the main goals of the trip — were proving tricky.
+On several occasions it approached the boat of its own accord, surfacing at close quarters, even passing directly underneath us.
+This was a breathtaking close-encounter, with the whale in control, but those all-important photo ID fluke-shots — one of the main goals of the trip — were proving tricky.
 The whale simply wasn’t fluking.

 Just as we were wondering if we’d ever see the flukes something amazing happened.
 The whale stood on its head, lifted its tail clear of the water and started a spectacular bout of lob-tailing: slapping the surface repeatedly with a booming sonic “thwack” accompanied by a spectacular splash.
-It was a truly phenomenal encounter, and meant we got some of the best fluke-shots I’ve ever seen.
+It was a truly phenomenal encounter and meant we got some of the best fluke-shots I’ve ever seen.
 The IWDG soon confirmed this was a brand new addition to the Irish Humpback Whale record.
 Welcome HBIRL#20 — I hope I see you again soon.